NHS Birmingham and Solihull Privacy Policy – 1 July 2022

 Our records may be held on paper or in a computer system.

-Use of Anonymised Data
+Use of anonymised data

 We use anonymised data to plan health care services, including: